JerryTseee/CS61C_Computer_Organization_Notes/readme.md

 - control: decides what each piece of the datapath should do (what operation am i performing? do i need to get info from memory? ...)

 Processor(control, datapath), memory, input, output

+## Memory Hierarchy
+from smaller/faster/expensive to bigger/slower/cheaper (top to down)
+cache: holds a copy of a subset of main memory eg. L1 cache, L2 cache then main memory, then secondary memory
+- registers <-> memory (assembly level programmer)
+- cache <-> main memory (by the cache controller hardware)
+- main memory <-> disks (secondary storage)

+cache hit: cache holds a valid copy of the block, so return the desired data cache miss: cache does not have desired block, so fetch from memory and put in empty slot (if cache is full, then discard one and replace it)
+Average Memory Access Time (AMAT) = hit time + miss rate x miss penalty (average time to access memory consider hit time and miss time)